What is a buildpack group?

 For example, you might have a buildpack that installs Java and a buildpack that uses Maven to build your application.
 These two buildpacks can be combined into a group to implement higher-level functionality, specifically that the first one will install Java and the second will use Java to run Maven, which is a Java build tool.

-Because you can have many buildpack groups in a builder or meta-buildpack and you can reuse buildpacks, you could have a second buildpack group that reuses the buildpack to provide Java but uses a third buildpack that provides Gradle to build your application.
+Because you can have many buildpack groups in a builder or composite buildpack (sometimes referred to as a “meta buildpack”), and you can reuse buildpacks, you could have a second buildpack group that reuses the buildpack to provide Java but uses a third buildpack that provides Gradle to build your application.
 By doing this, you can create additional high-level functionality without having duplication.

 Anatomy of a buildpack group